Market Report · 6 min read

 Neighbourhood by Neighbourhood

 Not all of the Costa del Sol moved equally.
-Here is how the key micro-markets performed in Q1 2026:
+Drawing on published land-registry and portal market data (Idealista, Kyero), here is how the key micro-markets performed in Q1 2026:

 NeighbourhoodAvg €/m²YoY ChangeOutlook